-- (1) The Basic Living Unit Program is a system of rights, privileges and responsibilities which apply to the youth while the youth is living in the Youth Correctional Facility. - (2) The Basic Living Unit Program expectations include: completion of school and/or work program goals, compliance with

-- (3) Each youth must be reviewed regularly within the Evaluation System to determine if the youth is satisfactorily meeting the basic program expectations. - (4) A youth's privileges may be temporarily reduced for a Level I violation of the Incident Code pending review by the Case Review Committee.
+- (1) The Basic Living Unit Program is a system of rights, privileges and responsibilities which apply to the youth while the youth is living in the Youth Correctional Facility. - (2) The Basic Living Unit Program expectations include: completion of school and/or work program goals, compliance with the Conduct Code: achievement of other program goals set in the Reformation Plan for individual youth by the Youth Correctional Facility. - (3) Each youth must be reviewed regularly within the Evaluation System to determine if the youth is satisfactorily meeting the basic program expectations. - (4) A youth's privileges may be temporarily reduced for a Level I violation of the Incident Code pending review by the Case Review Committee.